caudaz/robotND2-proj2/readme.md

 robot to reach the goal in an accurate and timely manner.
 All parameters were tested/tuned to balance the tradeoff between accuracy and computational cost:
--transform tolerance : higher delay (faster processing), lower delay (more accurante transforms between coordinate systems) -update/publish frequencies: higher freq (more accuracy for location), lower freq (faster processing) -obstacle/clear range: higher distance (clears noise, more obstacles) -inflation radius : helps to clear obstacles, but could narrow passages if too high -maps size width and height + resolution: the higher the better for accuracy, but too much computational time and memory usage
+* transform tolerance : higher delay (faster processing), lower delay (more accurante transforms between coordinate systems)
+* update/publish frequencies: higher freq (more accuracy for location), lower freq (faster processing)
+* obstacle/clear range: higher distance (clears noise, more obstacles)
+* inflation radius : helps to clear obstacles, but could narrow passages if too high
+* maps size width and height + resolution: the higher the better for accuracy, but too much computational time and memory usage
--amcl min/max particles: since the algorithm can vary the # of particles (compared to MCL), min too low not enough accuracy, max too high too much computational time
+* amcl min/max particles: since the algorithm can vary the # of particles (compared to MCL), min too low not enough accuracy, max too high too much computational time
--laser likelihood_field is more computationally efficient and reliable -odom diff-corrected type drives the robot, but also has the equations for a differential going on a turn
+* laser likelihood_field is more computationally efficient and reliable
+* odom diff-corrected type drives the robot, but also has the equations for a differential going on a turn

 costmap_common_params.yaml
 ```